frodo-hu/Acoustic-Anomaly-Detection/README.md

-# Acoustic Anomaly Detection for Predictive Maintenance in Hydroelectric Powerplants.
+# Acoustic Anomaly Detection for Predictive Maintenance in Industrial Machinery

 ## Introduction